shandheep521/MangoDB/README.md

 5. Find all the mentors with more than 15 mentees
 6. Find the number of users who are absent and did not submit tasks between 15 Oct-2020 and 31-Oct-2020

-## Usage

-1. Start MongoDB server
-2. Run the schema script to create the database and collections: